DIY-able/MqttTinyController/README.md

 ### Action J: Client sends a message {"CMD":"refresh"} to MQTT broker
 -        Response: {"GP0": 1, "GP1": 1, "GP2": 0, "GP3": 0, "GP16": 0, "GP17": 0, "GP18": 0, "GP19": 0}
 - The code sends the response to MQTT broker, all subscribers have the FULL list status, in this example GP0=1 and GP1=1

+### Action K: Client sends {"GP16": 1} to MQTT broker with MFA TOTP key enabled in config for GP16
+-        Response: Error: MFA validation failed, GPIO cannot be set

+### Action L: Client sends MFA message {"MFA": 123456} to MQTT broker, then send {"GP16": 1} ref to previous Action
+-        Response: {"MFA": 123456}
+-        Response: {"GP16": 1}
+- PicoW Hardware: GP16 relay is set to ON
+- The code sends the response to MQTT broker, all subscribers have the updated message with GP16=1

 # Mobile App "IoT MQTT Panel" Setup by Example